J-Morrison/J-Morrison.github.io/_projects/a_solar_thermal.md

 ---
-title: "Solar Control Based On Prediction"
+title: "Solar Control Based On Load Prediction"
 excerpt: "This project was my master's thesis.
 It incorporates aspects of both control and machine learning."
 header:
   image: /assets/images/resume.png